day8/re-com/README.md

 ## Parameter Validation

-We make mistakes.
-We often get re-com parameters wrong: suppying  `onmouseover` when it should have been `on-mouse-over`, or `center` when it should have been `centre`, or we pass in a string when it should have been  a keyword.
+We often make mistakes and get our re-com parameters wrong.
+Our sausage fingers type  `onmouseover` instead of `on-mouse-over`, or `center` rather than `centre`, or we pass in a string when it should have been a keyword.

 re-com tries to catch these kinds of mistakes.
-Every re-com component has a spec for its parameters.
-Info like the name, data type, validation fucntions, default value and so on.
+Every re-com component has a spec which contains details on each parameter, like name, data type, validation fucntions, default value and so on.

-In dev mode, all parameters are validated.
+In dev mode, all component parameters are validated.
 In production, that overhead is removed.

 If a problem is found, helpful (we hope) messages are displayed in the console.

 re-com uses `goog.DEBUG` to determine dev builds from production builds.
 For dev builds, do nothing.
-For production builds, in your `project.clj` ensure we have this:
+For production builds, in your `project.clj` ensure we have this in the build target:

 ```Clojure
 :closure-defines {:goog.DEBUG false}